dalihub/dali-toolkit/docs/content/shared-javascript-and-cpp-documentation/flex-container.md

 // Create flex items and add them to the flex container var item1 = new dali.Control();
-item1.registerCustomProperty("alignSelf", "center", dali.PROPERTY_READ_WRITE); // Align item1 at the center of the container
+item1.alignSelf = "center"; // Align item1 at the center of the container
 flexContainer.add(item1);

 var item2 = new dali.Control();
 flexContainer.add(item2); // item2 is aligned at the beginning of ther container

 var item3 = new dali.Control();
-item1.registerCustomProperty("alignSelf", "flexEnd", dali.PROPERTY_READ_WRITE); // Align item3 at the bottom of the container
+item1.alignSelf = "flexEnd"; // Align item3 at the bottom of the container
 flexContainer.add(item3);

 var item4 = new dali.Control();